ceejbot/avon/README.md

 ## TODO

+- Provide the other algorithms in streaming form.
 - BREAK THE API and provide file-specific functions so we can handle strings.
 - Refactor `blake2.cpp` to simplify.

 ## Notes

-V8 bindings made considerably easier thanks to rvagg's [NAN](https://github.com/rvagg/nan).
+V8 bindings made considerably easier thanks to [NAN](https://github.com/nodejs/nan).

 ## License

-ICS.
+ISC.